Relintai/pandemonium_engine_docs/usage/export/exporting_basics.md

           device's documentation for details.

-If your system supports it, connecting a compatible Android device will cause a **One-click Deploy** button to appear in Godot's playtest button area:
+If your system supports it, connecting a compatible Android device will cause a **One-click Deploy** button to appear in Pandemonium's playtest button area:

 ![](img/export_android_oneclick.png)